fastapi/fastapi/docs/en/docs/async.md

 To see more information about parallelism in production, see the [Deployment](deployment/index.md){.internal-link target=_blank} section.

-When combining asynchronicity and parallelism, you get higher performance than most of the tested NodeJS frameworks and on par with Go <a href="https://www.techempower.com/benchmarks/#section=data-r17&hw=ph&test=query&l=zijmkf-1" class="external-link" target="_blank">(all thanks to Starlette)</a>.
+When combining asynchronicity and parallelism, you achieve higher performance than most of the tested NodeJS frameworks and on par with Go <a href="https://www.techempower.com/benchmarks/#section=data-r17&hw=ph&test=query&l=zijmkf-1" class="external-link" target="_blank">(all thanks to Starlette)</a>.
 Because Python is the main language for Data Science, Machine Learning, and Deep Learning, FastAPI already hits the ground running when tackling problems in these fields.

 ## `async` and `await`